ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

   * Or:
     * (Heliox temperature - TSet) > 0.05K continuously for 600 seconds

 This boolean must then stay true continuously for 120 seconds.
-If it does, then a regeneration is triggered in the labview.
+If it does, then a regeneration is triggered in the VI.
 Under IBEX, the value of the boolean will be displayed on the OPI but no action will be taken.

 ### Regeneration logic

-When a regeneration is triggered, the existing labview driver simply sends a temperature setpoint of zero.
+When a regeneration is triggered, the existing LabVIEW driver simply sends a temperature setpoint of zero.
 There is logic to do something much more complicated, but it is "commented out" in an `if False` statement.

-It appears to me as though the setpoint is never set back to the previous value in the labview code.
+It appears to me as though the setpoint is never set back to the previous value in the LabVIEW code.
 There is a lot of code relating to this, but it is all disabled.

 Under IBEX we currently only allow manual regenerations.
 The same conditions as above are displayed on an indicator on the IBEX OPI, but no action is taken.
 This is because the scientists don't trust the current regeneration conditions and so they have not been hooked up.
 We would need to book lots of time with the heliox to try and work out a better set of detection conditions if this logic were to be used in future.

-# Labview driver oddities
+# LabVIEW driver oddities

-The following notes apply to the labview driver:
+The following notes apply to the LabVIEW driver:
-- The driver does not work with labview 2018.
-It works with 2014 - I am not sure in which intermediate version it stops working.
+- The driver does not work with LabVIEW 2018.
+It works with versions from 2010 to 2014 - I am not sure in which intermediate version it stops working.
 The symptom is that it never even tries to send bytes to a serial port.
 I think it is crashing while trying to get a subVI by reference but I am not completely sure about this.

 # Troubleshooting